Campaign for Oxford: The decision to fundraise centrally

-Oxford University has a long history of philanthropy, but like most British universities did not have a systematic approach to obtaining this through a central fundraising office.
 In the early 1980s, the university sector as a whole was facing a growing financial crisis as public funding was no longer adequate to meet its needs.
 Fundraising was one of several responses discussed by the Conference of University Administrators.

 University fundraising was controversial.
 In the Oxford context, it entailed a significant expansion of the central university.
 Oxford University was traditionally a federation of colleges, and the central administration was originally viewed as a range of support functions for the colleges.
 Various pressures were enhancing the power of the central University, and it was a situation that made the heads of college uncomfortable.
 It was also not clear that alumni would feel an allegiance to Oxford University as opposed to their own colleges, and there was concern that a central appeal would detract from the much smaller appeals run by some of the poorer colleges.

 Across the sector as a whole there was a considerable amount of distaste for fundraising.
 British universities had hitherto relied on government funding and research grants, but public funding was diminishing and universities found themselves increasingly unable to afford to refill vacant posts.
 Even so, there were differing opinions as to whether fundraising was an appropriate activity, as opposed to lobbying for public funding to be increased.
 There were questions over potential diversion of funds from 'real' charities, possible donor interference in academic impartiality, and the diversion of academic time from its prime purpose.

 There was a significant financial risk for Oxford.
 The new Development Office represented a huge investment at a time of austerity, which was often expressed in terms of the opportunity cost of funding academic posts.
-The promised return on this investment was the largest goal of any British university campaign at that time – and there was some uncertainty over whether it was possible to raise such a large sum from a standing start.
+The promised return on this investment was the largest goal of any British university campaign at that time.

-It was clear that Oxford was facing a financial crisis so severe that its position as a major university was under threat.

 Responsibility for convincing a reluctant and risk-averse university to undertake this new strategy lay largely with Sir Patrick Neill, subsequently Baron Neill of Bladen.
-As Vice-Chancellor Elect from 1983 to 1985, and Vice-Chancellor from 1985 to 1989, he recognised that dramatic intervention was the only way of saving the University.
+As Vice-Chancellor Elect from 1983 to 1985, and Vice-Chancellor from 1985 to 1989.
 He persuaded the University to commission a report from the American consultancy firm, McKinsey, led by Nicholas Ulanov.
-This not only looked at the feasibility of fundraising, but also recommended methods by which it might be achieved.
+This looked at the feasibility of fundraising and recommended methods by which it might be achieved.
 One of the consultants involved was the future Conservative Party leader, William Hague.